-(13) All vehicular parking spaces serving the development whether internally or external parking shall have minimum dimensions of 2.9 metres x 5.5 metres as shown by the submitted revised parking layout plan reference 209.01.
+(13) All vehicular parking spaces serving the development whether internally or external parking shall have minimum dimensions of 2.9 metres x 5.5 metres.

 REASON: To ensure adequate space for parking off the highway is provided in the interest of highway safety in accordance with the Local Development Framework's Development Management Plan policies DM1 and DM30 and the requirements of the Essex Parking Standards (2009) adopted 2010.